 Choose the Best Hiking Snacks for the Season

 You’re out and about in a winter wonderland.
-All the sudden your tummy is rumbling and you stop for a snack.
+All a sudden your tummy is rumbling and you stop for a snack.
 You pull your favorite flavor of Cliff Bar from your bag, except it’s frozen solid.
 Nothing is worse than gnawing on a Cliff Bar in the dead of winter.
 Alternatively, no one likes a glob of melted chocolate on a hot summer’s day.
-Pick seasonally appropriate snacks to avoid any hungry heart-ache on the trail.
+Pick seasonally appropriate snacks to avoid any hungry heartache on the trail.

 Great winter snacks include:

 - Cheese-its, Goldfish, and Triscuits

 - Chocolate covered fruit with a waxy coating to avoid melting

 - Trail mixes

 - Cliff Bars, Luna Bars, Honey Stinger Waffles, and power gels

 - Fruit leathers